betinac/cypress-automation-samples/README.md

 #### Requirements & Configuration

-- Just for running the tests under the `/e2e/login` folder, you'll need an account on the app I'm using for testing: **TestBench Cloud** (or email me and I can temporary share one of mine).
+- Just for running the login tests under the `/e2e/login` folder, you'll need an account on the sandbox app I'm using for testing: **POCO Mega Store**.
+[Create your new account first](https://ecommerce-playground.lambdatest.io/index.php?route=account/account) and then save your credentials.

-- On the project root path, create a new file called `cypress.env.json` and replace the variables with the credentials from your own TestBench Cloud account.
+- On the project root path, create a new file called `cypress.env.json` and replace the variables with the credentials from the step above.

 _For example:_

 ```
 //cypress.env.json file's content
 {
-    "userName": "My User Name",
-    "email": "my-user",
+    "username": "my-user",
-    "password": "s3creT-p@ssw0rd",
+    "password": "s3creT-p@ssw0rd"
-    "tenantID": "HS"
 }
 ```